 We don’t always show our best selves in relation to those closest to us.
 Affairs, abusive behaviour, disrespect, lack of understanding and communication failure are common features of relationships in trouble.
 We know we should try to be our best selves and those entering into counselling generally want to improve themselves and their relationships.
 We might also feel our partners need to work on themselves as well.
 (They may of course disagree!)

 Therapy can help identify issues and help you address them.
 Generally it’s directed towards keeping couples together but can be used to facilitate an “Ok” breakup.

 Couples work is often a bi-weekly process.
 The reason for this is to give the couple enough space to discuss their issues without the therapist becoming part of the relational drama.
-That said sometimes weekly sessions can be helpful, especially if it helps keep new ways of beneficial behaviour on track.
+That said, sometimes weekly sessions can be helpful if there is a relationship crisis or if it helps keep new ways of beneficial behaviour on track.
 Session lengths vary from therapist to therapist.
-I find fifteen minutes longer than a standard individual session of fifty minutes (sixty-five minutes) long enough to allow both parties time to speak.
+I find ten minutes longer than a standard individual session (sixty minutes) long enough to allow both parties time to speak.
 There are some providers who focus on several long “intense” sessions offering a "24/7" service.
 Look at these carefully and critically.
 Are they designed to help you or generate substantial revenues for the provider?